-As a frontend developer working at Symphony, I have the privilege of being part of very dynamic and challenging projects with prestigious clients from all over the world, especially from the Silicon Valley region.
-During my time here, I was responsible for bootstrapping the architecture of a frontend application based on Next.js, but also jumped in ongoing React projects with larger and already established external teams.
+As a frontend developer working at Symphony, I had the privilege of being part of very dynamic and challenging projects with prestigious clients from all over the world, especially from the Silicon Valley region.
+During my time here, I was responsible for bootstrapping the architecture of an ecommerce frontend application based on Next.js, but also jumped in ongoing React projects with larger and already established external teams.

 Remote Contractor: Frontend Development — Pickled Pepper ~ Creative Agency

 Worked on the creation of promotional websites by being provided design and interaction specifications, and loose animation requirements, delivering SEO compliant solutions that achieve almost perfect scores in the most popular page speed ranking tools.